benoitlahoz/assembler-ui/content/components/controls/control-button.md

 ::hr-underline
 ::

-This will install the item in the path defined by your `components.json` file, thanks to shadcn-vue.
+This will install the component in the path defined by your `components.json` file, thanks to shadcn-vue.

 :::code-group{.w-full}
   ```bash [yarn]